Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Adding the Higgs field

 for $A\in Q,\alpha_A\in T_AQ, \varphi\in\Tilde{Q},\psi_\varphi\in T_\varphi\Tilde{Q}$.
 Here $V(\varphi)$ is the well-known Higgs potential, $D_A\varphi$ is the covariant derivative of the Higgs field and $\psi_\varphi\in T_\varphi\Tilde{Q}$ is thought of as the velocity of $\varphi\in\Tilde{Q}$.

-In order to guarantee finiteness of action and energy, we require that each individual term in the above Lagrangian is finite.
+In order to guarantee existence, we require that each individual term in the above instantaneous Lagrangian is finite.
 We already know that this requires $\alpha_A\to 0$ and $F(A)\to 0$, but now we also need $\psi_\varphi\to 0$ and $D_A\varphi\to 0$, as well as a condition related to $V(\varphi)$.
 This last condition is ambiguous.
 If the Higgs potential has the familiar shape

 then clearly the zero-point of $V(\varphi)$ lies at $\varphi=0$ if $\mu>0$ (besides some other manifold of roots at which $\varphi\neq 0$).
 Thus, we expect the boundary condition $\varphi\to 0$.
 However, we may instead want to think of the \textit{minimum} of $V(\varphi)$ as the true vacuum, therefore requiring $\varphi\to \text{min}$ instead.
 These two possibilities respectively correspond to the so-called unbroken and broken phases of the Higgs model.
 Let us now study what the group $\mathcal{G}^I$ of boundary-preserving gauge symmetries looks like in both cases.\footnote{We note that our ideas agree with \cite{wallaceIsolatedSystemstwee}, but fill in the missing argument, namely the Lagrangian must be defined on the tangent bundle to configuration space.
 Without this added argument one \textit{cannot} deduce that the physical gauge group is different in the two cases.}